 MedStar Georgetown University Hospital offers expert ear, nose and throat (otolaryngology) specialists.
 We are committed to providing a variety of diagnostic and treatment options – all within a trusting and compassionate environment.
-Clinical programs and treatment services include:
+Our pediatric otolaryngology services include:

 - Ear infections

 - Frenotomy/ tongue and lip ties

 - Nose and Sinuses

 - Laryngomalacia and Stridor

 - Pediatric Autoimmune Neuropsychiatric Disorders Associated with Streptococcus (PANDAS)